-The board sets pre-defined and objective criteria for candidate selection at the outset of all recruitment exercises, and values diversity in its broadest sense when considering appointments, seeking to identify and secure the best candidate available in the market against those criteria.
-Further information on our Inclusion & diversity policy, together with data on the proportion of women employees and board members as at 31 December 2021 is set out in our 2021 Annual Report.
+The Board sets pre-defined and objective criteria for candidate selection at the outset of all recruitment exercises, and values diversity in its broadest sense when considering appointments, seeking to identify and secure the best candidate available in the market against those criteria.
+Further information on our Inclusion & diversity policy, together with data on the proportion of women employees and board members as at 31 December 2022 is set out in our 2022 Annual Report.

 It is important for each Non-Executive Director to bring an independent perspective to the board's deliberations.
 On behalf of the board, the Nominations Committee assesses the independence of each Non-Executive Director against an independence framework combining the requirements of the Code, the ASX Principles and NYSE Standards.

 The board is satisfied that all of its Non-Executive Directors are independent in character and judgment and are free from any relationships (material or otherwise) or circumstances that could create a conflict of interest.

 A formal and rigorous annual review of the performance of the Board, its committees, the Chair and individual directors is undertaken, with the results used to drive continual development of individual directors and improvement in effectiveness.
 The evaluation considers (but is not limited to): the balance of Board members’ skills and experience; independence; diversity; the running of the Board; and directors’ knowledge of the company.
 Every third year, the board evaluation is externally facilitated.